Speedheat Underfloor Heating

 The below diagram shows a typical Speedheat under tile floor build-up with insulation (10mm KlimaBoard)

-The heating element is installed on top of insulation boards or insulated screed, and secured with adhesive fibreglass mesh.
+The floor heating element is installed on top of insulation boards or insulated screed, and secured with adhesive fibreglass mesh.
 A protective screed is then applied and the floor is subsequently tiled.

 It is important that some form of insulation be installed either on top of the builder's screed or by using an insulating screed.
-Insulation decreases downward heat flow into the concrete slab, thereby improving the response time and efficiency of your heating system.
+Insulation decreases downward heat flow into the concrete slab, thereby improving the response time and efficiency of your under tile heating system.